aws-samples/aws-lambda-extensions/kinesisfirehose-logs-extension-demo/README.md

 read more about it [here](https://aws.amazon.com/blogs/compute/introducing-aws-lambda-extensions-in-preview/)

-> Note: The code sample provided part of this pattern uses **external** extension to listen to log events from the lambda function
+> Note: The code sample provided part of this pattern uses **external** extension to listen to log events from the Lambda function

 ## Need to centralize log collection

-Having a centralized log collection mechanism using kinesis firehose provides the following benefits:
+Having a centralized log collecting mechanism using Kinesis firehose provides the following benefits:

 * Helps to collect logs from different sources in one place.
-Even though the sample provided sends logs from Lambda, log routers like `Fluentbit` and `Firelens` can send logs directly to kinesis firehose from container orchestrators like `EKS` and `ECS`.
+Even though the sample provided sends logs from Lambda, log routers like `Fluentbit` and `Firelens` can send logs directly to Kinesis Data firehose from container orchestrators like `EKS` and `ECS`.
 * Define and standardize the transformations before the log gets delivered to downstream systems like S3, elastic search, redshift, etc
 * Provides a secure storage area for log data, before it gets written out to the disk.
 In the event of machine/application failure, we still have access to the logs emitted from the source machine/application